CodersSquad-Classes/trading-simulator-swiss_sweden/DOCS.md

 **Kasper**

-I learned that the matching logic itself is the hardest part for me.
-It's not just matching one order to one order.
-Handling partial fills, where a big order might wipe out several smaller ones, was surprisingly complex.
-It really made me appreciate how data structures like multiset are used in the real world.
-Getting the terminal to update in-place without flickering was also really cool and made it feel like a professional tool.
+My biggest takeaway was dealing with the two threads.
+Making one thread create orders while the main thread showed the UI was tough.
+I had to learn how to use locks so they didn't crash the program or mess up the order book.
+It showed me how complex real exchanges must be.
+The live dashboard was also fun to build and watch run.